We’ll send you our company updates and latest news. Subscribe for free by completing the form below.

 Your personal statement is your own.
-Forcing you to follow rigid structures on how to write a law personal statement will only smother your creativity!
+Forcing you to follow rigid structures on will only smother your creativity!
 However, there are general guidelines that will help give your personal statement a smooth, sensible flow.

 - If you’re wondering how to write a personal statement introduction then start with a gripping opening line that will immediately draw in the reader.
 Plugging in a famous quote is a classic!

 - The body is the meat.
 Here’s where you sell yourself as an ideal law student.
 You’ll place everything you’ve been brainstorming so far in this part of your law personal statement.

 - For your personal statement conclusion, never present new information!
 Instead, restate why you’re an ideal law student in a way that’ll give a lasting impression to the reader.
 It’s best to insert a striking one-liner explanation of why you chose your intro quote!